-Areidy Beltran is a doctoral student at UC Berkeley’s Department of Environmental Science, Policy, and Management (ESPM).
+Areidy Beltran is a first-generation doctoral student at UC Berkeley’s Department of Environmental Science, Policy, and Management (ESPM).
 Her research focuses on the Food-Energy-Water-Climate Nexus.
 She is currently investigating where water availability may lead to water, food, or energy insecurity around the world based on population growth and climate change scenarios.

 Before joining ESPM, Areidy worked in the environmental and geotechnical engineering consulting industry in the Bay Area for two years.
 Areidy holds a Masters degree in Earth and Planetary Science and a Bachelor’s degree in Environmental Earth Science (with a minor in Global Poverty and Practice) from UC Berkeley.